 How to Get Better Turnout at Your Fundraiser

 - Invite the right people.
-If you target people merely by the size of their wallets and not their personal cares or concerns, it will be difficult to build a successful event.
+It will be difficult to build a successful event if you target people merely by the size of their wallets and not their personal cares or concerns&.
 People with money receive invitations all the time.
 Unless they know the host personally or the cause means something to them, you won’t see them in attendance.

 - Use ambassadors.
 An RSVP from an event organizer is not nearly as convincing as one from a friend of a professional acquaintance.
-The Ohio Valley Symphony has an annual fundraiser where it features a contest of three local citizens who vie to become the maestro of the orchestra for a song during the Christmas Concert.
+The Ohio Valley Symphony has an annual fundraiser featuring a contest of three local citizens who vie to become the orchestra’s maestro for a song during the Christmas Concert.
 They win the position by raising money through any means they see fit, including requesting friends and family support them in their quest.

 - Personalize the message.
 You need all kinds at a fundraiser.
 Some will buy tables; others just a seat but personalizing a message to the different levels of sponsors and ticket buyers will mean more donations and attendees for your event.

 - Use social media in a targeted way.
-Social media ads aren’t very costly and you can drill down to locate people who have a greater chance of being attendees at your event.
+Social media ads aren’t very costly, and you can drill down to locate people who have a greater chance of being attendees at your event.
 Don’t do a blanket push.
-Select who you target carefully and create landing pages and messaging that speaks to those demographics.
+Select who you target carefully and create landing pages and messaging for those demographics.

 - Have a professionally designed site or landing page for your event.
-Allow for registration on it and encourage people to share the site on social media.
+Allow for registration and encourage people to share the site on social media.

 - Create an event on Facebook.
 Create an event on social media but don’t use that as your only invite (note the above tip).
-Instead, if someone signs up on social media find a way to stay in contact with them.
+Instead, if someone signs up on social media, find a way to stay in contact with them.
 That could be by matching your database of contact information to the invitee or by following up with them on the site through a message.
-The problem with invitations on Facebook is that often people answer on behalf of their intentions and not what they will actually end up doing.
+The problem with invitations on Facebook is that people often answer on behalf of their intentions and not what they will actually do.